flucoma/flucoma-docs/doc/BufNoveltyFeature.rst

 :see-also: BufNoveltySlice, BufNoveltyFeature, BufAmpFeature, BufOnsetFeature
 :description: Calculates the novelty feature of audio stored in a buffer.
 :discussion:
+    Calculate novelty of audio stored in a buffer, the feature used by :fluid-obj:`BufNoveltySlice` to perform segmentation.

     Novelty is derived by running a kernel across the diagonal of the similarity matrix.
 It implements the seminal results published in  'Automatic Audio Segmentation Using a Measure of Audio Novelty' by J Foote.

     The process will return a buffer containing a time series that describes the novelty feature changing over time in the source buffer.

 :process: This is the method that calls for the slicing to be calculated on a given source buffer.
 :output: Nothing, as the various destination buffers are declared in the function call.